Split To Zadar

 Split and Zadar are both very popular destinations for yacht holidays.
 So, we offer you a perfect route from Split to Zadar.

-Zakan/Kornati – “On the last day of the Creation God desired to crown his work, and thus created the Kornati Islands out of tears, stars and breath” – wrote George Bernard Shaw.
-The island of Zakan, part of the Kornati Archipelago, is “wild” harbour and anchorage, where boaters may relax.
-The oldest document about fishing trade dates from the end of the 10th century and it shows that the fishing trade in Croatia began on these coasts.
-There are no permanent settlements on the island, but some fishermen and farmers from Murter have temporary houses on the island.
-Beautifully cultivated meadows and hillsides are rich with Mediterranean vegetation with more than 300 species of flora and equally rich fauna.
-The undersea world has more than 250 plant and 300 animal species.
+Zadar/Kornati – “On the last day of creation God wanted to crown his work and thus created the Islands of the Kornati from tears, stars, and breath” – wrote George Bernard Shaw.
+The island of Zadar, which is part of the Kornati Archipelago, is a “wild” port and anchorage where boaters can relax.
+The oldest document on the fishing trade is from the late 10th century.
+Thus, it shows that the fishing trade in Croatia started on these coasts.
+There is no permanent settlement on the island.
+However, some fishermen and farmers from Murter have temporary homes on the island.
+It is rich in Mediterranean vegetation, with beautifully cultivated meadows and hillsides, more than 300 species of flora, and equally rich fauna.
+The undersea world has more than 250 plants.
+And it has more than 300 animal species.

-Zadar – is located in the middle of Dalmatia which is the most indented part of the Adriatic archipelago.
-At a smaller or greater distance from Zadar are the national parks Plitvice, Paklenica, Krka and Kornati, nature parks Velebit and Telascica, as well as more than 300 islands and islets.
-Natural beauties, numerous coves and beaches, cultural and historical monuments, restaurants and hotels offering selected national specialities make Zadar and its surroundings one of the most attractive tourist regions in Croatia.
-The historical part of Zadar is fascinating to all those who respect historical monuments and cultural heritage.
+Zadar – Located in the middle of Dalmatia, the most indented part of the Adriatic archipelago.
+A smaller or greater distance from Zadar is Plitvice.
+There are Paklenica, Krka, and Kornati national parks.
+Also Velebit and Telascica nature parks, and more than 300 islands and islets.
+It has natural beauties, numerous coves, beaches, cultural and historical monuments, restaurants, and hotels offering outstanding national specialties.
+All this makes Zadar and its surroundings one of the most attractive tourist areas in Croatia.
+The historical part of Zadar is fascinating for anyone who respects historical monuments and cultural heritage.

-Skradin, the headquarters of Krka National Park (proclaimed in 1985 as the seventh national park in Croatia), a spacious, largely unchanged region of exceptional and multifaceted natural value, and includes one or more preserved or insignificantly altered ecosystems.
-Skradin is one of the oldest Croatian settlements with the status of a town (2nd c.
-BC).
-Situated not far from Skradinski Buk, where the Krka river flows with tranquillity, it represents the centre of life from the early ancient times.
-Located between two wonderful waterfalls Skradinski Buk and Roski Slap there is Visovac Lake and the Franciscan monastery on the islet.
+Skradin is the center of the Krka National Park.
+It is a vast, largely unchanged region of exceptional and versatile natural value.
+It also includes one or more preserved or insignificantly modified ecosystems.
+This small town is one of the oldest Croatian settlements with town status (2nd century BC).
+It is not far from Skradinski Buk, where the Krka river flows peacefully.
+It represents the center of life from ancient times.
+Located between two wonderful waterfalls Skradinski Buk and Roski Slap, the islet has Lake Visovac and a Franciscan monastery.

-Three basic phenomena are certainly the main characteristics of the Nature Park: the unique bay of Telascica is one of the safest, the most beautiful and the largest havens on the Adriatic that includes 25 small bays and 69 km of the well-indented coastline, the cliffs of the island of Dugi Otok or so-called “Stene”, rising up to 200 m above the sea level and falling down vertically up to 90 m below the sea level, and finally the salt lake called “Mir” with its curative characteristics.
+Three key phenomena are absolutely the main features of the Nature Park: The unique bay of Telascica is one of the safest, most beautiful, and largest ports on the Adriatic, which includes 25 small bays and 69 km of well-recessed coastline.
+Dugi Otok island has cliffs called “Stene” that rise to 200 m above sea level and drops vertically up to 90 m above sea level.
+Finally, there is the salt lake called “Mir” with its healing properties.